-You will be required to send your log book to the provider you have booked your assessment with demonstrating that you have fulfilled the following minimum requirements for training:
+You will be required to discuss your log book with the tutor you have booked with, demonstrating that you have fulfilled the following minimum requirements for training:

-- In preparation for the Level 3 Mountain Bike Leadership Award, you should log at least 30 quality* days since the completion of Level 2.
-The majority of these should be within the last 12-18 months and represent all the UK has to offer.
-At least 12 of these rides should be as group leader or assistant leader.
+- In preparation for the Level 3 Mountain Bike Leadership Award, we recommend that you log at least 30 quality rides since qualifying as a Level 2 or Trail Cycle Leader.
+The majority of these should be within the last 18 months and represent all the UK has to offer.
+We recommend that at least 12 of these rides should be as group leader or assistant leader.